Complex scaling approach to quasinormal modes of Schwarzschild and Reissner--Nordstr\"om black holes: Numerical simulation of QNM via CSM

 In the remainder of this section, we summarize the low-lying frequencies obtained for the Schwarzschild and extremal Reissner--Nordstr\"om cases, and compare them with the available reference values reviewed in Appendix~\ref{sec:leaver}.

-Table~\ref{tab:result_schw} presents the numerical results obtained by the CSM for the Schwarzschild case.
-To estimate the numerical uncertainty of the extracted QNM frequencies, we use the spread of the results obtained from different numerical parameter sets.
-Let $\omega_i$ denote the frequency obtained in the $i$th run, and let $\vsub{N}{samp}$ be the total number of runs.
+Table~\ref{tab:result_schw} presents the numerical results obtained by the CSM for the Schwarzschild case. \revone{To characterize the sensitivity of the extracted QNM frequencies to the sampled numerical parameter sets, we use the componentwise parameter-variation spreads returned by the automated procedure of Sec.~\ref{sec:stability_qnm}.} Let $\omega_i$ denote the frequency obtained in the $i$th run, and let $\vsub{N}{samp}$ be the total number of runs.
 We then define the average frequency by